GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 their reference sizes scaled by *scale = size / 10*.
 In modern mode, if you do nothing then all of the above dimensions will be automatically set based on your plot dimensions.
+However, you are free to override any of them using the methods described in the next section. **Note**: Selecting **auto** for font sizes and dimensions requires GMT to know the plot dimensions.
+If the plot dimensions are not available (e.g., :doc:`/pslegend` with **-Dx** and no **-R -J**), the settings will be updated using the nominal font sizes and dimensions for a 10 x 1 cm plot.
-However, you are free to override any of them using the methods described in the next section. **Note**: The particular scaling relationship is experimental in 6.2 and we reserve the right to adjust it pending further experimentation and user feedback.
+**Note**: The particular scaling relationship is experimental in 6.2 and we reserve the right to adjust it pending further experimentation and user feedback.

 Changing GMT defaults
 ~~~~~~~~~~~~~~~~~~~~~